-- Has no evidence of eruption of permanent incisor teeth - Weighs no more than 150kg (HSCW) - In males after SSC assessment shows no evidence of SSC $% \left({{{\rm{SSC}}}} \right) = {{\rm{SSC}}} \right)$ - Shows youthfulness and Veal colour (Veal meat colour must not exceed the AUS-MEAT Veal colour standard V5)
+- Has no evidence of eruption of permanent incisor teeth. - Weighs no more than 150kg (HSCW). - In males, shows no evidence of SSC. - Shows youthfulness and Veal colour (Veal meat colour must not exceed the AUS-MEAT Veal colour standard V5).

-BEEF 'A' or BEEF
+BEEF A or BEEF

-Female or castrate or entire male bovine (in males shows no evidence of SSC)
+Female or castrate or entire male bovine that: